 You’re Looking for EMDR But Have You Heard Of Brainspotting?

 You’ve been doing your research.
 Maybe a friend mentioned EMDR.
 Maybe your doctor said, “You should try trauma therapy.”
-And like so many women, you found yourself googling late at night, looking for something, anything, that might help you stop feeling this way.
+And like so many women, you found yourself Googling late at night, looking for something, anything, that might help you stop feeling this way.
 Exhausted.
 On edge.
 Stuck in a loop of anxiety or numbness.

 Many people searching for trauma therapy in North Carolina or South Carolina land on EMDR (Eye Movement Desensitization and Reprocessing).
 It’s a trusted approach, backed by research, often recommended for PTSD and trauma by doctors and other medical providers.
 But there’s another therapy method, one that’s gentle, creative, and often surprisingly transformative, that you may not have heard of yet: Brainspotting Therapy.
 Brainspotting is newer and gaining a lot of momentum from people who learn about this powerful therapy modality.